 2. Consider the Context of Your Industry

-For example, the retail and restaurant industries are notorious for poor turnover rates, running as high as 65 percent for retail and 73 percent in restaurants in the past few years.
+For example, one of the industries with the highest employee turnover rates are the retail and restaurant sectors, running as high as 65 percent for retail and 73 percent in restaurants in the past few years.
 Comparing your IT startup’s turnover rates to those numbers might make you less worried about your turnover rate, but it won’t give you an accurate idea of whether or not your company is performing with its industry standards.
 Use resources from the US Bureau of Labor Statistics and consulting leaders like Deloitte and PwC to monitor your industry’s average retention and turnover rates.

 3. Take Action